Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

     ![Screenshot showing running rbac script](./k3s_rbac01.png)

-  - You can can verify below GitOps configurations applied on the _ArcBox-K3s_ cluster.
+  - You can verify below GitOps configurations applied on the _ArcBox-K3s_ cluster.

     - _config-helloarc-rbac_ to deploy the _hello-arc_ namespace RBAC.